 He has a ton of clout from his prime years with a Vezina Trophy and Stanley Cup in his trophy case, so the salary might be pretty high despite his past three seasons of being mediocre to bad.
 But I would be shocked if he wants more than a one year contract or if anyone is willing to give more.

-Calgary isn’t that far from Holtby’s hometown of Lloydminster either.
+And, if it’s not about the money, Calgary isn’t that far from Holtby’s hometown of Lloydminster either.

 After three teams forfeited games due to positive COVID cases, the IIHF has decided...